asujaykk/Road-segmentation-UNET-model/README.md

   3. --batch  : The batch size of data to be used for training and evaluation (default value is 4)
   4. --epoch  : The epoch for training and evaluation (default value is 15)

-  While training if you are facing 'OOM'(out of memory) error from tensorflow, then please reduce the batch size to a small number.
+  If you are facing 'OOM'(out of memory) error from tensorflow while training , then please reduce the batch size to a small number.
 You can increase the batch size upto 32 based on available computer resources.

  Once the training completed successfully,then you can find your trained model "road_segmentation_160_160_test.h5" under  "models/pretrained_models" directory ;)

    # 5.Inferencing keras model.
+   Model inferencing is the process of using the model for prediction from new images.
-   The model can be used to predict the road area from new images/Videos, and we have an Inference pipeline created to predict the road area from an input mp4 Video/IP cam videos.
+   The model can be used to predict the road region from new images/Videos, and we have an Inference pipeline created to predict the road region from an input mp4 Video/IP cam videos.

    1. The inference pipeline support mp4 video as input and the input image will be resized to (600 x 400) and the predicted mask will be also at (600 x 400 ) size.
-   2. The infrenec model by default shows input image (color image), predicted road mask (binary image) , Final output (mask impossed on red layer of input image) in seperate windows as given below.
+   2. The infrenec model by default shows input image (color image), predicted road mask (binary image) , Final output (mask impossed on red layer of input image) in seperate windows as shown below.
   ![Screenshot from 2022-04-09 12-55-31](https://user-images.githubusercontent.com/78997596/162561628-b3afaa92-3fd6-4700-95c9-8b6c12099b89.png)

  We have a few pretrained models under 'models/pretrained_models' folder for testing.
 And they can be tested with the following inference script